Year founded: 1998

 We have almost 20 years of experience partnering with industries from entertainment, media and games to publishing, e-commerce and consumer electronics.
 We work with game publishers, major studios, software developers and some of the biggest broadcasters in the world.

 But it is probably our relationships with games publishers and developers, nurtured over the past 19 years, which sets us apart from others in this space.
 We aim to actively support the creative community in particular, our sponsorship of the Develop Awards being testament to that.

 What excites you about the games industry and games development today?

-The emergence of VR, AR and eSports – plus the adoption of elements of the freemium model within premium games – is allowing publishers to deliver innovative and rewarding gameplay to users across a whole host of new platforms.
+The rapid growth of VR, AR and esports – plus the adoption of elements of the freemium model within premium games – is allowing publishers to deliver innovative and rewarding gameplay to users across a whole host of new platforms.

 Testronic has always been quick to embrace new technologies, offering QA services across new platforms as soon as they’re released.
 We’re also seeing the resurgence of indie developers – by offering a scalable operation Testronic is able to offer support to development teams of all sizes.

 What do you think the line-up of this year’s Develop Awards finalists says about the industry today?

 The breadth of talent in the UK games industry – particularly the creative sector – has long been apparent.
 But this year’s line-up of Develop Awards finalists, from independent micro studios to in-house teams at international publishers, further demonstrates that we are truly at the cutting edge of the global games business.